Raiders draft WR Henry Ruggs 12th, Damon Arnette 19th - WHIZ News

 Tyrell Williams is also back after struggling most of last season with injured feet, along with free agent acquisition Nelson Agholor.
 There are no other proven receivers on the roster, leaving a major void at the No. 1 receiver spot.

-“We needed to get faster,” Mayock said.
-“We feel like his addition opens up our entire offense.”
+“When you’re in the division we’re in and you look at Kansas City and you look at what they have on offense and what their explosion looks like, we needed to get faster,” Mayock said.
+“We think that his addition opens up our entire offense.”

 Picking a cornerback with the second first-round pick was expected but the player was a bit of a surprise as many analysts had Arnette going on the second day.